VoxaAI/voxa/docs/statemachine-skill.rst

 .. js:function:: StateMachineSkill.onSystem.ExceptionEncountered(callback, [atLast])

-  This handles `System.ExceptionEncountered <https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/custom-audioplayer-interface-reference#system-exceptionencountered>`_ requests that are sent to your skill when a response to an ``AudioPlayer`` request causes an error
+  This handles `System.ExceptionEncountered <https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/custom-audioplayer-interface-reference#system-exceptionencountered>`_ event that are sent to your skill when a response to an ``AudioPlayer`` event causes an error

   .. code-block:: javascript